 Kellie reminded me that there was.
 If we could find the right man, we could move this operation into our home.
 We wouldn’t pay doctors.
 I wouldn’t have to lie on the cold exam table every month; there would be no clamp, no stirrups.
 Somehow, my desperation gave way to optimism.
 Maybe he was out there.

 A month passed quietly.
 We mentioned to a few friends that we were exploring our options.
 And then one day, as we shared a bottle of wine in our kitchen, one of them had an idea.
-“Why don’t you ask Zac?”
+“Why don’t you ask Daniel?”

 Kellie and I looked at each other.
 “Yes,” we said, in unison.

-We had only met Zac twice, but he was a better candidate than anyone we’d ever come up with.
+We had only met Daniel twice, but he was a better candidate than anyone we’d ever come up with.
 He was tall with auburn hair and a trimmed beard.
 He designed furniture, raised chickens, and read books.
-Besides that, his girlfriend, Erin, was both friendly and bold.
+Besides that, his girlfriend, Rebecca, was both friendly and bold.
 She stood nearly six feet tall and wore Birkenstocks year round.
 She seemed like the type of girlfriend who might actually go along with the whole thing.

 But as soon as I thought that, I guarded myself, preparing for another dead end.
 Our mutual friend agreed to run it by them, and within a week, they were on their way over for dinner.
 By now we were pros at this strange form of courtship.
-We served burgers and salad, the kind of meal that says: we like you, but no pressure, and we ate spread around the living room, Zac and Erin on the couch, Kellie on the chair, me on the floor, chatting as if we were just regular friends who did this every so often.
+We served burgers and salad, the kind of meal that says: we like you, but no pressure, and we ate spread around the living room, Daniel and Rebecca on the couch, Kellie on the chair, me on the floor, chatting as if we were just regular friends who did this every so often.
 In fact, we were all so very casual, that I wondered how we’d ever broach the subject.
 I brooded on this with every bite and found it difficult to chew my burger.
 I told myself that once the plates were in the sink, I’d ask.
-But I was still eating when Erin spoke up.
+But I was still eating when Rebecca spoke up.